Playing Time Data

 How Many Players Stay All Four Years at Clemson University Baseball?

-22% of freshmen who join Clemson University baseball stay on the roster for all four years — below the D1 average of 28%.
-The one-and-done rate — players who leave after their first year — is 20%.
-On average, players spend 2.5 seasons on the Clemson University roster.
+9% of freshmen who join Clemson University baseball stay on the roster for all four years — below the D1 average of 38%.
+The one-and-done rate — freshmen who are gone from this roster after their first season, whether they quit, were cut, or transferred — is 9%.
+On average, players spend 2.6 seasons on the Clemson University roster.

 Career Outcomes